rdehaan/rdehaan.github.io/research-interests.md

 ---
-title: Topics
+title: Research interests
 has_children: false
 nav_order: 2
 has_toc: true
 ---

-# Research topics
+# Research interests
 {: .no_toc }

 I'm generally interested in the following research topics.